Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Appendix: Inequalities

 as well as their complex covariant equivalents

 \end{Theorem} \begin{proof} This straightforwardly follows from \eqref{IntSob1}-\eqref{IntSob5}, with powers of $w$ and $\delta_\pm$ added during the dyadic decomposition. \end{proof}

 We first look at a model inequality in 1+3 dimensions.
 The proof of this is adapted from an intermediate result found in \cite{H}, and can be readily generalized to results which will be useful in our $L^2$ and $L^\infty$ estimates.
-We go through it in detail, \begin{Lemma} For any function $\phi$ with suitable regularity and decay at $\infty$, we have the inequality
+We go through it in detail, \begin{Lemma} For any function $\phi \in C_0^\infty$, we have the inequality